You’re trying to figure out how to move data from MongoDB into Snowflake. Great! Let's get started.

 Given these parameters, there are a variety of options to choose from.
 Below, I’ll walk through a few possible ones.

-• How easy it is to maintain.
+• How easy it is to maintain and change.

 Method #1: Connect MongoDB to Snowflake With Native Cloud Provider Tools & Snowpipe